 Trauma is a universal human experience.
 In fact, most people have experienced some level of trauma at some point in their lives.

-Many people don’t realize they are suffering from trauma-related psychological issues or post-traumatic stress disorder (PTSD).
+Many people don’t realize they are suffering from trauma-related psychological issues (signs of truama) or post-traumatic stress disorder (PTSD).

 It’s worth noting that this article should be treated as a guide only.
 If you are concerned about trauma, PTSD, or any topic covered today, be sure to seek professional help.